IP Network Connection

 The most common connection is to a standard LAN.
 Connection is then made through UDP Broadcast.

-If the interfaces and the operators are all in the same subnet of your LAN, all operators will have access in paralell to all the devices.
+If the interfaces and the operators are all in the same subnet of your LAN, all operators will have access in parallel to all the devices., no servers are needed.

 WAN - Wide Area Network / The Internet